xRezek/log_archive_tool/readme.md

 # Log Archive Tool

- It is a simple tool to archive files such as logs etc. It will help you to keeping your system logs clean and organized while mainatinig the logs for future reference.
+ It is a simple tool to archive files such as logs etc. It will help you to keeping your system logs clean and organized while maintainig the logs for future reference.

  ## Instalation guide